 Article 16 of 16

-Looking to buy the best family car?
+Looking to buy a family car?
 Our experts have done the hard work for you.
-Our pick of the best family cars has a car for every budget.
+Our pick of the best family cars has a model to suit every budget.

-Our Best Buy family cars come from a range of classes - from SUVs and small cars, as well as the best MPVs to come through our tests.
-All are safe, economical and spacious enough to fit in everyone and their luggage.
+Our experts have selected the best family cars from a range of classes, including SUVs and small cars, as well as the best MPVs on test.
+All are safe, economical and spacious enough to fit everyone and their luggage.

 Best used family cars

 This medium-sized estate is worth considering as a family car, particularly if you’re not sold on a fashionable compact SUV.
 It’s spacious, practical and safe, and is unlikely to go wrong thanks to the brand’s enviable rock-solid reliability rating from our survey of owners.
 It’s just a shame it’s so dull to look at and drive.

 This supermini is a firm favourite with Which? members, and it’s now topped the satisfaction rankings for small cars.
 Aside from low running costs, it impressed with its quality, refinement and comfort.
 It also delivers on the practicality front, with a unique rear folding seat system.

 It might not excite your soul, but in terms of family transport this hatchback is bang on the money.
 It’s spacious and safe, and is unlikely to let you down thanks to its exemplary reliability record.
 It’s a great all-round model, provided you don’t like to be thrilled behind the wheel.

 Whether it's due to poor reliability, limited practicality or sub-standard safety, there are some family car models that will prove difficult to live with.
 Here are the models we recommend you avoid.

 This model caused quite the stir when it was launched in 2016.
 It's unique take on the seven-seat family car formula, great technology and relaxing driving experience have won it plenty of fans.
 However, owners are being left frustrated by its woeful reliability record, so we'd advise you proceed with caution.